 Ms. Daley explained that the MEP report focuses on the health of embayments.
 Swan Pond and the harbor mouths all have significantly elevated nitrogen levels.
 Ms. Daley proceeded to present a series of maps and diagrams illustrating past, current, and anticipated future nitrogen loads in the Herring River, Allen Harbor, Saquatucket Harbor, Wychmere Harbor, and Swan Pond River.
 Working Group members discussed the positive impact that the dredging of Swan Pond may have had on reducing nitrogen loads, with a working group member suggesting that the dredging should have had a significant impact while another Working Group member responded that, while the dredging may have precluded algae blooms, it has not fundamentally altered nitrogen levels since the hydrology of Swan Pond greatly slows clearance and flow from the Pond.
-A Cape Cod Commission staff member also noted that the level of flushing from Nantucket Sound is also much lower (approximately 3 feet) than the level of flushing from Cape Cod Bay (approximately 10 feet).
+A Cape Cod Commission staff member also noted that the level of flushing from Cape Cod Bay (approximately 10 feet).
 A Working Group member suggested that the Commission strive to show conditions in the areas adjacent to embayments so that members of the public understand impacts on eel grass.